 • 10.9% (Harris & Grace, 1999)

 Firstly the description of rape should be changed.
 If you both have a physical relationship on the basis of mutual understanding it can’t be termed as rape.
-As both men and women should have their decision of consent.
+As both men and women should have their decision to consent.
 Secondly, if the allegations are found to be wrong, there should be a strict trail for the allegators.

 Thirdly Government should take responsibility for educating the difference between rapes and false rape allegations and their consequences.